isomerpages/moe-stgabrielspri/_life-skills-and-enrichment/Physical & Health Education.md

 Goal 5: Acquire and maintain health-enhancing fitness through regular participation in physical activities.<br>

-Goal 6: Enjoy and value the benefits of living a physically active and healthy life.<br><br>
+Goal 6: Enjoy and value the benefits of living a physically active and healthy life.<br>

 (Physical Education Teaching & Learning Syllabus).